simplex-chat/simplexmq/rfcs/2023-06-08-resync-ratchets.md

 On receiving `AgentRatchetKey`, if the receiving client started re-sync:

-- Compute new shared secret, initializing ratchet based on key hashes comparison.
+- Compute new shared secret, initializing ratchet based on keys comparison.
 - Update database connection state.
-  - Set `ratchet_resync_state` to `RRAgreed`.
+  - Set `ratchet_resync_state` to `RRAgreedSnd/Rcv` (depending on whether ratchet was initialized as sending or receiving).
   - Update ratchet.
-- Notify client with `RRESYNC RRAgreed`.
+- Notify client with `RRESYNC RRAgreedSnd/Rcv`.
-- Send `EREADY` message.
+- If ratchet was initialized as sending, send `EREADY` message.

 After agent receives `EREADY` (or any other message that successfully decrypts):

 - Reset `ratchet_resync_state` to NULL.
 - Notify client with `RRESYNC RRComplete`.
+- If ratchet was initialized as receiving, send reply `EREADY` message.

 ### Skipped messages